tsightler/ring-mqtt/README.md

 DEBUG=ring-disc - Full MQTT Home Assistant discovery messages (for large environments can be quite wordy during startup) DEBUG=ring-rtsp - Messages from RTSP streaming server the video stream on-demand scripts

+The default debug output for the Docker image, as well as the Home Assistant addon, is all categories (```DEBUG=ring-*```) but you can override this by explicitly setting the DEBUG enviornment variable.
+For the standard installation, debug output is completely disabled by default.

-Multiple debug options can be selected by combined with a comma or by using wildcards.
+Multiple debug options can be selected by combining options with a comma or by using wildcards.
 Below are some examples:

 **Debug messages from both simple topics and attributes topics**\
 ```DEBUG=ring-mqtt,ring-attr```